stagbl/stagbl/README.rst

     cd petsc-stagbl
      ./configure --with-fc=gfortran --with-cc=/usr/bin/gcc --with-cxx=/usr/bin/g++ --download-mpich --download-hdf5 --download-metis --download-parmetis --download-scalapack --download-mumps --download-suitesparse --download-superlu_dist --with-debugging=no --FOPTFLAGS='-g -O3' --COPTFLAGS='-g -O3' --CXXOPTFLAGS='-g -O3' --download-cmake
     # Build and check as instructed
-    cd ..
+    export PETSC_DIR=$PWD # this directory
+    export PETSC_ARCH=xxx # replace 'xxx' with the value shown during configuration. cd ..

 In either case, note the values of ``PETSC_ARCH`` and ``PETSC_DIR`` defined during configuration.
+You may want to define this in a login file, or otherwise record them for next time you log in.

 Step 2/2: StagBL
 ----------------